Helpful Resources for Victim and Witnesses

 - Testify honestly and completely

-- Immediately notify the Victim/Witness Program in the event you change your address or telephone number
+- Immediately notify the Victim and Witness Program in the event you change your address or telephone number

 - The prompt return of property by law enforcement agencies